 This is an advocate appointed by the Government to embody the state in criminal matters.
 State public service commissions perform examinations for appointing such prosecutors.
 This post will give you an opportunity to have a fixed monthly salary.

 In movies, you may have definitely heard “Order-Order.”
 The appointing process of becoming a judge may vary among various countries.
 Anyway, the state’s public service commissions conduct examinations in most places.
-At some places, even freshers are eligible for such exams but at some, the experience is the key.
+In some places, even freshers are eligible for such exams but at some, experience is the key.

 Be it CBI, FBI, ED, or state investigation agencies, lawyers are always in demand to work in such reputed investigative agencies.
 Candidates are usually recruited through competitive exams or rigorous selection procedures apart form inter-service transfers.